 This course covers operation of audio recording hardware and software.
 Students develop skills and production techniques used in recording studios and radio stations.
-Additional course fees: \$50.00.

-Prerequisite: Pre- or coreg.- ENGL101.
+Prerequisite: Pre- or coreq.- ENGL101.
 Lecture/Lab Ratio: 2:2.

 CMTH 122 - Radio Workshop (1 credits)

 Students acquire on-air experience and audio production skills as they produce features and programs that air on WNCC, a web-based streaming radio station.
 May be taken three (3) times for credit.